U.S. Route 93 in Montana: Route description

 US 93 enters Montana from Idaho at Lost Trail Pass and travels north descending through the Bitterroot National Forest.
 The highway continues along the Lewis and Clark Trail into the Bitterroot Valley toward Missoula, passing through Darby and Hamilton.
 At Lolo, US 12 joins from the west and they run concurrently northeasterly for 7.5 mi, where US 93 heads due north on Reserve Street in Missoula.
 US 93 then joins I-90 and runs concurrently westward for 5.4 mi to Wye, where it heads north.

 From Wye, US 93 continues north through the Flathead Indian Reservation, where its signage includes the historic Salish and Kutenai names for towns, rivers, and streams.
-Portions of this section run along the Bison Range.
+Portions of this section run along the CSKT Bison Range.
 North of the reservation, US 93 traverses the western shore of Flathead Lake, the largest freshwater lake west of the Mississippi River.
 North of the lake the highway runs through the cities of Kalispell and Whitefish, traveling through the Flathead National Forest and the Stillwater State Forest before reaching its terminus at the Canadian border near Eureka.

 The portion north of Hamilton travels through one of the most densely populated areas in Montana.
 This section also serves as a popular north–south connection between Yellowstone National Park and Glacier National Park.
 As a result, the road tends to become more congested between Hamilton and Whitefish.
 A popular bumper sticker in Montana reads, "Pray for me, I drive Hwy 93!"